aiidateam/AEP/004_calcjob_immigrant/readme.md

 ## Background
 When new users come to AiiDA, often they will already have completed many simulations without the use of AiiDA.
 Seamlessly integrating those into AiiDA, as if they *would* have been, such that they become directly interoperable and almost indistinguishable from any calculations that will be run with AiiDA in the future, is a feature that is often asked for.
-For many potential new users of AiiDA, the absence of this functionality will even be a deal breaker for adopting AiiDA as their new workflow management system.
+For new users of AiiDA, the absence of this functionality could even be a deal breaker for adopting AiiDA as their new workflow management system.

 ## Proposed Enhancement
 AiiDA core will provide a unified mechanism through which any calculation that has been completed outside of AiiDA, as long as there exists a corresponding `CalcJob` plugin, can be immigrated into an AiiDA database.